It’s true – I am no longer a full-time wedding photographer.

 - from a father of the bride

-That’s exactly my goal in wedding photography.
+That’s exactly my goal!

 I am determined to clear my mind of trite, pre-conceived notions of conventional wedding photography so I can see, feel, and understand your real life moments – joy, family, commitment, love, and celebration – on your wedding day.